Ashleyg5/PWA-Text-Editor/README.md

 ## Description

-  This is challenge 19 of the bootcamp.
 I was given starter code and was tasked to finish the creation of a PWA text editor.
 It saves data to local storage, and functions offline.

 ## Table of Contents